What are the trekking options in Uganda?

 In Murchison Falls National Park

 The churning waters of the Nile prevent boats from approaching close to the base of Murchison Falls.
-So if you want to experience the full force of the Falls, disembark at the limit of the boat’s approach and hike through riverine woodland and along a cliff face to the summit of the falls, enjoying different view points along the way.
+To experience the full force of the falls, disembark at the limit of the boat’s approach and hike through riverine woodland and along a cliff face to the summit of the falls.

 Lakes Mutanda and Bunyonyi